Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Introduction

 Most of the existing algorithms for IPs assume that the input matrix is already given in its sparse form.
-This is a substantial drawback as existing algorithms cannot be applied to instances that are not sparse but can be transformed to a sparse instance, for example, the matrix in the left below, whose dual tree-depth is $5$, can be transformed by row operations to the matrix with dual tree-depth $2$ given in the right.
+This is a substantial drawback as existing algorithms cannot be applied to instances that are not sparse but can be transformed to an equivalent sparse instance.
+For example, the matrix in the left below, whose dual tree-depth is $5$, can be transformed by elementary row operations to the matrix with dual tree-depth $2$ given in the right; a formal definition of tree-depth is given in Subsection~\ref{subsec:graph}, however, just the visual appearance of the two matrices indicates which is likely to be more amenable to algorithmic techniques.

-Such a transformation of an input matrix is a preconditioner as it changes an input matrix to an equivalent one that is computationally more tractable.
+This transformation is an example of a preconditioner that transforms an instance of integer programming to an equivalent one that is more amenable to existing methods for solving integer programming and whose existence we investigate in this paper.

-Preconditioning a matrix to make the problem computationally simpler is a ubiquitous preprocessing step in mathematical programming solvers.
-In this paper, we are concerned with the existence and efficient computability of preconditioners to sparsity of matrices.
-Chan and Cooper together with the second, third and fourth authors~\cite{ChaCKKP19,ChaCKKP20} gave a structural characterization of matrices that are equivalent, i.e., can be transformed by row operations, to a matrix with small dual tree-depth, and used their structural results to design a fixed parameter algorithm to find such a matrix if it exists; we denote the smallest dual tree-depth of a matrix equivalent to $A$ by $\td_D^*(A)$.
+Preconditioning a problem to make it computationally simpler is a ubiquitous preprocessing step in mathematical programming solvers.
+An interesting link between matroid theory and preconditioners to sparsity of matrices was exhibited by Chan and Cooper together with the second, third and fourth authors~\cite{ChaCKKP19,ChaCKKP20}.
+In particular, they proved the following structural characterization of matrices that are \emph{row-equivalent}, i.e., can be transformed by elementary row operations, to a matrix with small dual tree-depth: a matrix is row-equivalent to one with small dual tree-depth if and only if the column matroid of the matrix has small contraction$^*$-depth (see Theorem~\ref{thm:orig-eq} below).
+In this paper, we further explore this uncharted territory by providing a structural characterization of matrices row-equivalent to matrices with small primal tree-depth, designing efficient algorithms for finding preconditioners with respect to both primal and dual tree-depth, and relating complexity of circuits and Graver basis of constraint matrices.

-\begin{theorem} There exists an algorithm parameterized by $d$ and $e$ that for an input matrix $A$ with entry complexity $e$ \begin{itemize} \item either outputs that $\td_D^*(A)>d$, or \item outputs a matrix $A'$ equivalent to $A$ such that the dual tree-depth of $A'$ is $\td_D^*(A)$ and its entry complexity is $\calO(d^2 2^{2d}e)$. \end{itemize} \end{theorem}

-The structural characterization given in~\cite{ChaCKKP19,ChaCKKP20} exhibits an interesting link to matroid theory: an equivalent matrix with small dual tree-depth exists if and only if the column matroid of the matrix, which is invariant under row operations, has small contraction$^*$-depth (see Theorem~\ref{thm:orig-eq} below).
-We remark that the term branch-depth was used in~\cite{ChaCKKP19,ChaCKKP20} following the terminology from~\cite{KarKLM17} but as there is a competing notion of branch-depth~\cite{DevKO20}, we decided to use a different name for this depth parameter throughout the paper to avoid confusion.